qmlbook/qmlbook/docs/javascript/javascript.rst

     The source code for this chapter can be found in the `assets folder <../../assets>`_.

 JavaScript is the lingua-franca on web client development.
 It also starts to get traction on web server development mainly by node js.
-As such it is a well suited addition as an imperative language onto the side of declarative QML language.
-QML itself as a declarative language is used to express the user interface hierachy but is limited to express operational code.
+As such it is a well-suited addition as an imperative language onto the side of declarative QML language.
+QML itself as a declarative language is used to express the user interface hierarchy but is limited to express operational code.
 Sometimes you need a way to express operations, here JavaScript comes into play.

 .. note::